phpgears/cqrs/README.md

 }
 ```

-Have a look at [phpgears/dto](https://github.com/phpgears/dto) fo a better understanding of how commands and queries are built and how they hold their payload
+Have a look at [phpgears/dto](https://github.com/phpgears/dto) fo a better understanding of how commands and queries are built out of DTOs and how they hold their payload

 ### Buses